Customizing the GraphQL Schema

 that allow adding custom functionality to fields without having to manually

-extension has already been discussed above,
+write field resolvers: the link extension has already been discussed above,

-allows adding date formatting options, fileByRelativePath
+dateformat allows adding date formatting options, fileByRelativePath is

-is helpful when dealing with data that contains field names with
+and proxy is helpful when dealing with data that contains field names with

 characteres that are invalid in GraphQL.